-Media mergers are subject to the waiting periods outlined in response to question 8.
+Media mergers are subject to the waiting periods for notification.

 A suspensory obligation is included in the Act.
 Section 19(1) of the Act imposes a prohibition on the merging parties putting a merger that has been notified (both mandatory and voluntary) into effect prior to the issue of a clearance determination.